sveltejs/rfcs/0000-declarative-actions.md

 ```

 This way of writing actions seems more inline with Svelte's idiomaticity.
 Since most of what you're doing with an action is modifying an Element I don't see why there shouldn't be a way to do so declaratively.
-This is the sole reason for the existence of directives, they make it easier to use DOM features without having to worry about cleanup or what is happening behind the scenes.
+This is the sole reason for the existence of some directives, they make it easier to use DOM features without having to worry about cleanup or what is happening behind the scenes.

 Apart from the ergonomic differences there are also functional differences.
 As I mentioned [above](#Motivation), being able to use Svelte's extensions to the Markup and being able to style the target Element without bypassing Svelte's style system are benefits of this implementation of actions that are in no way possible with the current one.